benjamindraper1996/CI_PP1_MyRigs/README.md

 ### Logo and Navigation Bar
 - Featured on all four pages.
-- The navbar is fully responsive and changes to a toggler (hamburger menu) on smaller screens and includes links to the Homepage, Products, Contact Us and About Us page.
+- The navigation bar is fully responsive and changes to a toggler (hamburger menu) on smaller screens and includes links to the Homepage, Products, Contact Us and About Us page.
 - It allows users to easily navigate the website.
 - The link for the page the user is currently hovering over is underlined.
 - User stories covered: 5,6,14